falcosecurity/falco/integrations/puppet-module/sysdig-falco/README.md

 When you declare this class with the default options, the module:

-* Installs the appropriate falco software package and installs the falco-probe kernel module for your operating system.
+* Installs the appropriate Falco software package and installs the falco-probe kernel module for your operating system.
 * Creates the required configuration file `/etc/falco/falco.yaml`.
 By default only syslog output is enabled.
-* Starts the falco service.
+* Starts the Falco service.

 ## Usage